Tel3text/unity-plexus-effect/index.md

 What I have planned for the upcoming months:
 - Write an in-depth tutorial for fastai v2 text, showing details like subword tokenization, multi-label classification, QRNN and inference
-- Train a BERT language model from scratch in a new language and share it on the [huggingface model hub](https://huggingface.co/
+- Train a BERT language model from scratch in a new language and share it on the [huggingface model hub](https://huggingface.co/models)
+- When the new fast